 Construction of pressure relief valve

 As in above figure 4, you can see there is a valve seat which is normally closing the inlet and seat holder is forced against a spring.
 At the top, there is a screw which will set the spring tension or in other word set the pressure of the relief valve.
 Usually, the screw is protected with a cap so, the unauthorized person can not change the pressure setting and also it protects the screw from rusting.

 Pressure Reducing Valve

-Pressure reduction valves are used as pressure relief valves to limit the hydraulic pressure in a system.
+Pressure reduction valves are used to limit the hydraulic pressure in a system.
 However, instead of reducing inlet pressure, they reduce the outlet pressure.
 It divides a hydraulic system into different sub-systems.
 For Example, If a hydraulic system there are numbers of operations and each has its own capacity.
 As per every hydraulic component, there may be a different pressure requirement but with only one pump this cannot be achieved but with the use of pressure reducing valve it can easily achieve.

 Pressure reducing valve is normally open valve and it allows the pressurized fluid to flow but when the pressure at the output of the valve is more than the valve pressure setting, a pilot pressure pushes the arrow down and the path will close.
 The valve will not allow pressurized fluid to flow in the system until the pressure drops lower than the valve pressure setting.